How to build a no-code task management system on WordPress

 Fields added to the GravityView View editor

 Now we want to color-code the priority, based on its level of urgency.
-We can do this by using the gvlogic shortcode!
+We can do this by using a Custom Content field together with the gvlogic shortcode.
 This shortcode is added to WordPress by GravityView and allows us to display information based on conditions that we set.

-Using the code below, we are adding a different CSS class to the “Priority” field based on whether it’s “Critical”, “High”, “Medium” or “Low”.
-These different classes will allow us to add different background colors.
+Using the code below, we are adding a different CSS class to the “Priority” field based on whether it’s 1st, 2nd, 3rd or 4th priority.
+These different classes will allow us to add different background colors using CSS!

 A GravityView Custom Content field showing the gvlogic shortcode for displaying information based on conditions

-Here’s the CSS code we’re using to achieve the above look:
+Here’s the code I used to achieve the above look:

 The View loads with a Search Bar widget at the top automatically.
-You can configure this to include different search inputs if you want to, or you can just delete it by clicking on the ‘x’ icon.
+You can configure this to include different search inputs if you want to, or you can simply remove it.

-Let’s make the Task title a clickable link that takes the user to the Single Entry layout for additional information about that task.
-To do this, we’ll click on the gear icon to open the field settings, and check the box that says ‘Link to single entry’.
+Let’s make the Task title a clickable link that takes the user to the Single Entry page to see additional information about that task.
+To do this, we’ll click on the gear icon to open the field settings, and check the box that says “Link to single entry”.
+We’ll also check the box that says “Open in a lightbox?”.

-To edit the Single Entry layout, we’ll click on the “Single Entry Layout” tab at the top.
-Here, we’ll ensure that all the fields are visible, including the Task Description.
+To edit the Single Entry layout, we’ll click on the “Single Entry Layout” tab at the top of the View editor.
+Here, we’ll ensure that all the fields are visible, including the task description.

 The GravityView Single Entry layout